FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 stack – A group of related resources that you manage as a named unit.

-switchover – For FileMaker Cloud, an instance switchover occurs when the administrator initiates a change that produces a fresh copy of the instance.
+switchover – For FileMaker Cloud for AWS, an instance switchover occurs when the administrator initiates a change that produces a fresh copy of the instance.
 These actions trigger an instance switchover: version upgrade, instance refresh, and instance type or storage volume upgrade.

 tag – Metadata that you create and assign to your Amazon EC2 resources.
 Tags are case-sensitive key-value pairs that help you manage your instances.
 For example, you could define a tag with Key = Name and Value = OregonServer.